-Martha was my next door neighbor when I was growing up in rural Lancaster County Pennsylvania.
+Martha was our next door neighbor when we were growing up in rural Lancaster County Pennsylvania.
 I didn’t know much about cooking back then, but we kids always enjoyed having lunches together in Martha’s kitchen.
-The radio was always on and supper preparations were usually already well under way with wonderful aromas wafting over the kitchen table.
-The whole idea of cooking and the pleasures of those long gone lunches have lingered and helped shape in their own way my own passion for food and cooking.
+The radio was usually on and supper preparations were already well under way, so there were usually some enticing aromas wafting above the kitchen table.
+The whole idea of cooking and the pleasures of those long gone lunches have lingered and shaped my own thoughts about food and cooking.

-Once the walnuts were gathered they were put in an oblong rectangular wooden tray with a wire mesh screen bottom.
-The walnuts were then put up to cure until the green skin blackened and was soft enough to pull away revealing the hard black walnut inside.
-This was a very messy business and wearing rubber gloves was a must to avoid badly stained hands.
+Back home, once our walnuts were gathered up we put them in an oblong rectangular wooden tray with a wire mesh screen bottom.
+The walnuts were then put up to air cure until the green skin blackened and was soft enough to pull away revealing the hard black walnut nestled inside.
+This was very messy business and wearing rubber gloves was a must to avoid having sticky black stained hands.

-The hulled nuts were then set out to dry for several days before cracking the shells with a hammer and meticulously removing the walnut’s meat.
-Very tedious work that we kids usually quickly lost interest in, leaving Martha to finish the harvesting on her own.
+The hulled walnuts were then set out to cure for several days before cracking the shells with a small hammer and meticulously removing the prized walnuts inside.
+This was very tedious work that we kids usually quickly lost interest in, leaving Martha to finish the harvesting all on

-For this recipe all I have is a penciled list of Martha’s ingredients and my own recollections.
+For this recipe I have referenced a penciled recipe from Martha herself along with some of my own recollections.

 Martha’s Black Walnut Cake:

-- 4 ½ ounces / 128 grams unsalted butter at room temperature
+- 4 ounces unsalted butter at room temperature

 - 2 cups sugar